Care and Treatment

 Improved Retention and Adherence

 EGPAF supports the integration of comprehensive HIV services within the overall framework of health care services.
-In several countries, EGPAF supports HIV/tuberculosis care integration, HIV/syphilis screening, care and treatment, HIV/cervical cancer screening and treatment, family planning and reproductive health and HIV service integration, as well as early infant HIV diagnosis and treatment in routine child wellness centers (immunization and growth monitoring services).
+In several countries, EGPAF supports HIV/tuberculosis care integration, HIV/syphilis screening, care and treatment, HIV/cervical cancer screening and treatment, reproductive health and HIV service integration, as well as early infant HIV diagnosis and treatment in routine child wellness centers.

 For more information about EGPAF’s HIV care and treatment initiatives, click here.
 (French / Portuguese)